Imran2205/papers_repository/few_shot.md

 ### MViTv2: Improved Multiscale Vision Transformers for Classification and Detection
 ### Squeezeformer: An Efficient Transformer for Automatic Speech Recognition
 ### Multiscale Vision Transformers
+### Multiscale Vision Transformers for Image Classification and Object Detection

 ## Semantic Segmentation
 ### Semantic Segmentation of Underwater Imagery: Dataset and Benchmark*